-- More risk-averse option right now - Incentivizing is very risky unless everyone gets the reward (e.g. If we meet our 80% vaccination goal, we all get a day off!). - Instead: educate, lead by example, and make it easy to get. - Continue to require masks and social distancing even after people are vaccinated. - Allow paid time off for side effects.
+- More risk-averse option right now - Incentivizing is up to you, but carefully evaluate.
+Consider a collective goal (e.g. If we meet our 80% vaccination goal, we all get a day off!). - Instead: educate, lead by example, and make it easy to get.
+Allow paid time off, cover any costs and allow paid time off for side effects.
+As of April 1, you can realize fully refundable tax credits for those hours using FFCRA leave (through Sept 30).